WinVector/vtreat/extras/CustomLevelCoders_brms.md

 ## Other Considerations

-For this example, we used the `lme4` package to create custom level codings.
-Once calculated, `vtreat` stores the coding as a lookup table in the treatment plan. *This means `lme4` is not needed to prepare new data.* In general, using a treatment plan is not dependent on any special packages that might have been used to create it, so it can be shared with other users with no extra dependencies.
+For this example, we used the `brms` package to create custom level codings.
+Once calculated, `vtreat` stores the coding as a lookup table in the treatment plan. *This means `brms` is not needed to prepare new data.* In general, using a treatment plan is not dependent on any special packages that might have been used to create it, so it can be shared with other users with no extra dependencies.